2022-08-20

 He has Opinions (note the capital).
 He is extremely pessimistic about the chances of solving the AI alignment problem.

 Yudkowsky is affiliated much more strongly with the loose "Rationalist community" than with EA.
 This is a collection of online blogs that was sparked by Yudkowsky's writing, and later in particular also that of Scott Alexander, who has become internet-famous for his own reasons too.
 The central forum is LessWrong.
-The relation between EA and Rationalism is best described by a joke that students (well, at least physics students) are fond of, first made by Richard Feynman: "physics is to mathematics as sex is to masturbation".
 Both EA and Rationalism involve lots of discussion about far-ranging abstract ideas that (for a certain type of person) are hard to resist; one blogger says "[t]he experience of reading LessWrong for the first time was brain crack" and goes on to propose that EA ideas are best-spread by nerd-sniping (i.e. telling people about ideas they find so interesting that they literally can't help but think about them).
 Both EA and the Rationalists put an incredible amount of effort and weight on trying to reason well, avoid biases and fallacies, and being careful (and often quantitative) about uncertainties.
-However, EA is very much about applying those things to do good in the real world to real people, while the Rationalist vibe is sometimes one of indulging in theorising and practising good thinking for their own sake.
-(This is not necessarily a criticism - I had fun discussing Lisp syntax in the comments section of the LessWrong version of my review of Structure and Interpretation of Computer Programs, even though arguing about parentheses isn't exactly going to save the world (or is it ... ?).)
+However, EA focuses more on applying those things to do good in the real world to real people, while the Rationalist vibe is sometimes one of indulging in theorising and practising good thinking for their own sake.
+(This is not necessarily a criticism - I had fun discussing Lisp syntax in the comments section of the LessWrong version of my review of Structure and Interpretation of Computer Programs, even though arguing about parentheses isn't exactly going to save the world (or is it ... ?)).
+EA tends to also have a more explicit orientation towards seeking influence.

 (I should also note that on the specific topic of AI risk, the Rationalist community is extremely impact-oriented, likely due to founder effects - or perhaps because AI risk is the EA cause area that is most full of juicy technical puzzles and philosophical confusions.)